This post may contain affiliate links which won’t change your price but will share some commission.

 Yes, the pinecones are edible.
 Although, adult pinecones and some young pinecones may be too tough to eat, depending on the weather conditions.
 Very young pinecones typically soften after cooking for long periods, and can be eaten.

-We've been in near drought conditions for the last couple of months, and our cones were tough, even with extended cooking.
-The syrup was delicious, and we'll try the cones again after storage to see if they soften up.
+We’ve been in near drought conditions for the last couple of months, and our cones were tough, even with extended cooking.
+Even after storage, these green cones did not soften.

 jam in jars